20 year Data Centre Financial Model

 - Remote hands and on-site support

-- Custom configurations and managed hardware
+- Custom configurations for managed usage

 Backup & Recovery